planet-ai-2023/planet-ai-2023.github.io/_posts/2023-08-08-stable-diffusion-and-SDXL.md

 - Rinon Gal, Yuval Alaluf, Yuval Atzmon, Or Patashnik, Amit H. Bermano, Gal Chechik, and Daniel Cohen-Or.
 An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion.
 In <em>CVPR</em>, 2022. [pdf](https://arxiv.org/pdf/2208.01618.pdf){:target="_blank"}

+The thumb image is published in 2008 by NASA.
+Astronaut Alan L. Bean, lunar module pilot, deploys components of the Apollo Lunar Surface Experiments Package during the first Apollo 12 spacewalk on the moon.
+The photo was taken by astronaut Charles "Pete" Conrad Jr., commander.